gehadHassanin/custom_shell/README.md

 - [Examples](#examples)

 ## Introduction
 This project is a custom shell implementation that supports some internal and external commands.
-It is designed to provide basic shell functionality with additional features, including input/output/error redirection and piping
+It is designed to provide basic shell functionality with additional features, including input/output/error redirection.

 ## Usage
 ### you can use only this command